Belcarra/pic32mz_usblan_harmony3_demo/README.md

 **Networking over USB** uses a USB connection to transfer TCP IP Frames (aka packets) between the USB Device (in this case a Microchip Evaluation Board) and a
 USB Host (typically a Windows, Mac or Linux system.)

-There are various protocols defined by USB.org:

-- CDC-ECM
-- CDC-EEM
-- CDC-NCM

 The **Belcarra PIC32MZ USBLAN Driver** implements **CDC-EEM**.
 The **CDC-EEM** protocol allows for simple point to point transfer of frames between the USB
 Host and the USB Device.
 It supports frame aggregation and his very little overhead.